railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Use the menu :menuselection:`Stock Management --> Traceability --> Low Level --> Stock Moves`
 to track past stock transactions for a product or a given location.
 All the operations are available.
-You can filter on the various fields to retrieve the operations about an order, or a production, or a source location, or any given destination.
+You can filter on the various fields to retrieve the operations about an order, or a production activity, or a source location, or any given destination.

 .. figure:: images/stock_move_tree.png
    :scale: 75